Guide B-228

 College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

-Authors: Respectively, Extension Veterinarian, Department of Extension Animal Sciences and Natural Resources; and Associate Professor, Southwest Border Food Safety and Defense Center, both of New Mexico State University.
+Authors: Extension Veterinarian, Department of Extension Animal Sciences and Natural Resources, New Mexico State University.
+Private Veterinary Practitioner, Albuquerque, New Mexico.
 (Print Friendly PDF)

 Abortion and loss of pregnancy in beef cattle can occur for a variety of reasons.
-Many times the reason for the loss is complex and difficult to diagnose.
+Many times, the reason for the loss is complex and difficult to diagnose.
 This guide will briefly outline and discuss some of the more common diseases and causes of loss of pregnancy.
-If a loss of pregnancy is suspected, contact your local veterinarian for assistance and advice for diagnosis and control of the causative agent in the pregnancy loss.
+If you suspect a pregnancy loss, contact your local veterinarian for guidance on diagnosing the cause and managing the underlying issue.
 The following are some helpful steps to take when an abortion is identified.

-CAUTION: Many diseases that cause abortion in cattle are caused by pathogens that can cause disease in people.
-Follow good biosecurity measures and use personal protective equipment such as latex gloves and a mask when handling the aborted fetus and materials.
-Use disinfectant soap when washing after handling aborted materials.
+CAUTION: Many diseases that lead to abortion in cattle are caused by pathogens that can also affect humans.
+To reduce the risk, practice good biosecurity and wear personal protective equipment, such as latex gloves and a mask, when handling aborted fetuses or materials.
+Be sure to wash thoroughly with disinfectant soap afterward.Contact your local veterinarian.

 Bovine virus diarrhea (BVD) is a viral disease caused by a pestivirus with many syndromes.
 For this guide, only the abortion syndrome will be discussed.
 The pregnancy loss associated with BVD is dependent on when in gestation the dam is exposed to the virus.
 Embryonic infection in the first trimester can result in fetal reabsorption, mummification, or abortion, or can have no effect.
 Calves can become persistently infected (PI) if exposed to the virus during the first 120 days of gestation.
-These PI calves shed the virus in body fluids for life and are a great biosecurity risk to the cow herd.
-Cattle that are exposed in the second trimester of gestation may abort, deliver a live calf that has congenital defects that affect the brain and eye, deliver a weak or stillborn calf, or deliver a normal calf.
-Exposure in the third trimester may result in a calf that is stillborn, live but weak, or normal.
+This occurs when the virus crosses the placenta and exposes the developing fetus.
+The immune system of the fetus is developing at this time, and may recognize viral genetic material as its own, and allow viral replication without an immune response.
+Persistently infected calves shed the virus in body fluids for life and are a great biosecurity risk to the cow herd.
+Cattle that are exposed in the second trimester of gestation may abort, deliver a live calf that has congenital defects that affect the brain and eye, deliver a weak or stillborn calf, deliver a PI calf, or deliver a normal calf.
+Exposure in the third trimester may result in a calf that is stillborn, alive but weak, or normal.
 Late-term abortions with BVD are uncommon but do occur.
 Exposure to BVD virus can result in abortion storms when acute infections occur.

 Diagnosis of BVD infections can be difficult and may require multiple sample submissions to accurately diagnose the presence of infection.
 Blood samples, ear notch samples, and examination of aborted fetuses may all provide information that is helpful in the diagnosis of BVD virus infection.
 Your veterinarian will need to help you evaluate the laboratory results obtained from sample submission due to the complex nature of this disease.